Top 5 Handguns Every Gun Enthusiast & Collector Should Own

 #3 Glock 17

 The Glock 17 is a polymer frame, short recoil-operated, locked breech semi-automatic with a 17-round magazine feeding 9mm Parabellum rounds.
 Length of barrel is 4.49” and the overall length in 8.03.”
 Glock has produced a whopping five million plus units.
 The dominance of the Glock among law enforcement agencies in the United States is a testament to the continuing legacy of the Glock.
 Some basic design updates include adjustable grips, improved ergonomics, and front slide serrations.
 A criticism of the Glock can be considered its “plainness.”
-While being a very reliable and user friendly pistol, nothing is exceptionally about the functionality of the pistol.
 The trigger pull is average at best and the manufacturers sights leave much to be desired.
 For these reasons the Glock 17 wins the 3rd place spot.

 #2 Colt 1911